If you’re selling a home in North Carolina, the goal isn’t just “getting it sold.”

 RPOADS (Residential Property and Owners’ Association Disclosure Statement) North Carolina Real Estate Commission

-Mineral and Oil and Gas Rights Mandatory Disclosure (often required even when other disclosures are waived/exempted) North Carolina Real Estate Commission+2North Carolina Real Estate Commission+2
+Mineral and Oil and Gas Rights Mandatory Disclosure (often required even when other disclosures are waived/exempted) NC Real Estate Commission

 And most sellers should expect NC deed excise tax (often called “revenue stamps”)—the tax rate is $1 per $500 (or fraction) of consideration/value, paid by the transferor/seller at recording in most situations.
-NCDOR+1
+NC Department of Revenue

 We guide you through all of this step-by-step (and we keep it calm and clear).